-MacDonald’s family were not notified of his death until after the war.
+MacDonald’s family were not able to be notified of John’s confirmed death until after the war.

 John was born Sunderland, England the second child to parents John MacDonald (Snr) and Hannah MacDonald.
 John had an older brother Malcolm born in March 1910 and sister Florence born October 1914.

-John McDonald Snr (different spelling) enlisted WW1 joining Durham 19th Battalion Light Infantry.
+John MacDonald Snr. enlisted WW1 joining Durham 19th Battalion Light Infantry.
 This was in fact a Bantam Battalion – the British Army had a minimum height intake of 5’3″.

 There were large numbers of men under 5’3″ who volunteered.
 The numbers overwhelmed the recruiting centres.
 One of these men was John McDonald who was 5’2″.
 (John MacDonald Jnr was 5’3″).
 Thousands of would-enlistments were turned away.
 Firstly Britain had too many men wishing to enlist, resulting in an introduction of a height restriction to deter numbers.
 In September 1914, the army had introduced a height restriction from 5’3″ to 5’6″.
 The numbers of would-be enlistments dropped; the height was lowered to 5’4″ by October 1914 and then to 5’3″ by November1914.

 By July 1915 the minimum height was 5’2″.